Legio X Fretensis: First Jewish–Roman War

 X Fretensis was centrally involved in the First Jewish–Roman War (66–73), under the supreme command of Vespasian.

 In 66, the X Fretensis and V Macedonica went to Alexandria for an invasion of Ethiopia planned by Nero.
 However, the two legions were needed in Judaea to suppress a revolt.
 After spending the winter in Ptolemais Ace (modern Acre, Israel), X Fretensis and V Macedonica relocated in the coastal city of Caesarea Maritima (67/68).
 This was due to the large number of legions being mobilized in Ptolemais, under Marcus Ulpius Traianus, future governor of Syria and father of the emperor Trajan.
 During that same winter, the Caesarea camp of Xth and Vth hosted Vespasian, who was forced to go to Rome the following year, where he seized power.
 Vespasian's son Titus finished the suppression of the revolt.

 When Tarichacae and Gamla were conquered, the X Fretensis moved to Scythopolis (modern Bet She'an), just west of the Jordan River.
 In the summer of 68, X Fretensis destroyed the monastery of Qumran, where the Dead Sea Scrolls are believed to have originated.
 Its winter camp was at Jericho.

 By 70, the rebellion in all of Judaea had been crushed, except for Jerusalem and a few fortresses, including Masada.
 In that year X Fretensis, in conjunction with V Macedonica, XII Fulminata, and XV Apollinaris, began the siege of Jerusalem, stronghold of the rebellion.
 The Xth camped on the Mount of Olives.
 During the siege, Legio X gained fame in the effective use of their various war machines.
-It was noted that they were able to hurl stones that weighed a talent (about 25 kg) a distance of two furlongs (400 m) or further.
+It was noted that they were able to hurl stones that weighed a talent, about 25 kg, a distance of two furlongs (400 m) or further.

 The projectiles of their ballistae caused heavy damage to the ramparts.
-According to Josephus (vol. III of his history of the Judaean war), Larcius Lepidus was the commanding officer of the X Legion.
+According to Josephus (in vol. III of his history of the Judaean war), Larcius Lepidus was the commanding officer of the X Legion.
 The siege of Jerusalem lasted five months and the besieged population experienced all the terrible rigors of starvation.
-Finally, the combined assaults of the legions succeeded in taking the city, which was then subjected to destruction.
+The combined assaults of the legions succeeded in taking the city, which was then subjected to destruction.